Part 1 of 3—Alabama Cold Case Crime Investigation

 “We try to let the public know we never forget,” said District Attorney Randall V. Houston, who serves Elmore, Autauga and Chilton Counties in Alabama.
 “As long as there are leads to follow, we’re going to follow them.”

-Part two of this story (coming soon) details the tools and methods that investigators applied to the search.
+Part two of this story details the tools and methods that investigators applied to the search.
+Part three of this story speaks to the outcomes of the search.
 Learn more about the many ways that GIS supports public safety.